markjprice/cs14net10/docs/code-editors/vscode.md

 Microsoft releases a new feature version of VS Code (almost) every month and bug fix versions more frequently.
 For example:

-- Version 1.79.0, May 2023 feature release
+- Version 1.100.0, April 2025 feature release
-- Version 1.79.1, May 2023 bug fix release
+- Version 1.100.1, April 2025 bug fix release

-The version used in this book is 1.82.0, August 2023 feature release, but the version of VS Code is less important than the version of the C# Dev Kit or C# extension that you install.
-I recommend C# extension v2.0.238 or later.
+The version used in this book is 1.100.2, April 2025 feature release, but the version of VS Code is less important than the version of the C# Dev Kit or C# extension that you install.
+C# Dev Kit v1.19.63 or later with C# extension v2.76.27 or later.

 While the C# extension is not required, it provides IntelliSense as you type, code navigation, and debugging features, so it's something that's very handy to install and keep updated to support the latest C# language features.